nobiot/org-remark/docs/articles/2023-08-20T184309_C_how-to-set-icons-to-be-svg-images.md

    In my example, I downloaded a "pen" icon as an `.svg` file from [Boxicons](https://boxicons.com/?query=pen) ([licensed under The MIT License](https://boxicons.com/usage#license)).

-2. Put the downloaded SVG file somewhere in your local.
+2. Put the downloaded SVG file somewhere in your local

    I put it at `~/.config/emacs/.cache/svg/bx-pen.svg`.

-3. Use `define-icon` macro to create an icon with the SVG file.
+3. Use `define-icon` macro to create an icon with the SVG file

    For example, I used the code below.
 Make sure to change my example to the path part of the file name to your own.
 You can also play with the `:height` property as you see fit.